Grant Enfinger

 Silverado RST

-Grant McArthur Enfinger, born January 22, 1985, is an American professional stock car racing driver known for his success in the NASCAR Craftsman Truck Series.
-He currently drives the No. 9 Chevrolet Silverado RST for CR7 Motorsports.
-Enfinger first gained major recognition by winning the 2015 ARCA Racing Series championship with GMS Racing before establishing himself in the Truck Series.
+Grant McArthur Enfinger (born January 22, 1985) is an American professional stock car racing driver.
+He competes in the NASCAR Craftsman Truck Series, driving the No. 9 Chevrolet Silverado RST for CR7 Motorsports.
+Before moving up to NASCAR, Enfinger built his reputation in the ARCA Menards Series, where he won the 2015 series championship with GMS Racing.

 Early Life and Background